FoolCode/SphinxQL-Query-Builder/README.md

 * __$conn->setParams($params = array('host' => '127.0.0.1', 'port' => 9306))__

 	Sets the connection parameters used to establish a connection to the server.
-Supported parameters: 'host', 'port', 'options'.
+Supported parameters: 'host', 'port', 'socket', 'options'.

 * __$conn->query($query)__